icebox827/oop-CR-training/README.md

 ### 3- Run the project

-- cd into the directory and checkout `feature/addBasicUI` branch then,
+- cd into `oop-CR-training/example_school_library_decorator` directory and checkout `feature/addBasicUI` branch then,
 - Run `ruby main.rb` to start the bot.
 - Then chose from the list of options displayed.